cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 **PRO TIP:** in a lot of Circles the timebox for running an exercise in the Circle is too short.
 You can use the [flipped classroom approach](https://en.wikipedia.org/wiki/Flipped_classroom): every Circle member prepares the exercises as "homework" upfront so you will have more time to discuss results in the Circle.

-## Week 0
+## Week 0 - Your True North
-If you had a Circle before this Week 0 you should run a sprint retrospective with your Circle Member
+When you are new to lernOS you will get to know each other in the Circle in Week 0.
+You will plan the adminstrative stuff (when to meet, which tools to use, who is the facilitator) and you will also think about your ambitions in the long run.
+If you had a Circle before this Week you should run an additional sprint retrospective (1-3 hours) with your Circle Members.

 Topic | Timebox
 ----------- | -------